KristianOellegaard/django-hvad/README.rst

 This project is yet another attempt at making model translations suck less in Django.

+Documentation for django-hvad can be found at http://django-hvad.readthedocs.org/.

 This project provides the same functionality as django-nani, but it as opposed to django-nani, this project does not affect the default queries, which means that everything will continue to work as it was before.

 You have to activate the translated fields, by calling a specific method on the manager.